sighupio/DevSecOps-day-2024-demo/README.md

 apko is the tool that we will use into this poc

-the easiest way to install apko on your computer is to pull it as container
+There are several ways to install and use apko, in this poc we will use it from the offial container image

 ```
 docker pull cgr.dev/chainguard/apko